hapijs/podium/API.md

 Same as calling [`podium.on()`](#podiumoncriteria-listener) with the `count` option set to `1`.

 Return a promise that resolves when the event is emitted.
+The resolution value is an array of emitted arguments.

 ## `podium.few(criteria, context)`

 Same as calling [`podium.on()`](#podiumoncriteria-listener) with the `count` option, except it is required.

 Returns a promise that resolves when the event is emitted `count` times.
+The resolution value is an array where each item is an array of emitted arguments.

 ## `podium.removeListener(name, listener)`